ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 Applications requiring low-latency live media delivery are generally feasible at scale with some restrictions.
 This typically requires the use of a premium service dedicated to the delivery of live video, and some tradeoffs may be necessary relative to what is feasible in a higher latency service.
 The tradeoffs may include higher costs, delivering a lower quality video, reduced flexibility for adaptive bitrates or reduced flexibility for available resolutions so that fewer devices can receive an encoding tuned for their display.
 Low-latency live delivery is also more susceptible to user-visible disruptions due to transient network conditions than higher latency services.

-Implementation of a low-latency live video service can be achieved with the use of low-latency extensions of HLS (called LL-HLS) {{I-D.draft-pantos-hls-rfc8216bis}} and DASH (called LL-DASH) {{LL-DASH}}.
+Implementation of a low-latency live video service can be achieved with the use of "HTTP Live Streaming (HLS)" {{RFC8216}} by using its low-latency extension (called LL-HLS) {{I-D.draft-pantos-hls-rfc8216bis}} or with "Dynamic Adaptive Streaming over HTTP (DASH)" {{MPEG-DASH}} by using its low-latency extension (called LL-DASH) {{LL-DASH}}.
 These extensions use the Common Media Application Format (CMAF) standard {{MPEG-CMAF}} that allows the media to be packaged into and transmitted in units smaller than segments, which are called chunks in CMAF language.
 This way, the latency can be decoupled from the duration of the media segments.
 Without a CMAF-like packaging, lower latencies can only be achieved by using very short segment durations.
 However, using shorter segments means using more frequent intra-coded frames and that is detrimental to video encoding quality.
 CMAF allows us to still use longer segments (improving encoding quality) without penalizing latency.

 While an LL-HLS client retrieves each chunk with a separate HTTP GET request, an LL-DASH client uses the chunked transfer encoding feature of the HTTP {{CMAF-CTE}}, which allows the LL-DASH client to fetch all the chunks belonging to a segment with a single GET request.
 An HTTP server can transmit the CMAF chunks to the LL-DASH client as they arrive from the encoder/packager.
 A detailed comparison of LL-HLS and LL-DASH is given in {{MMSP20}}.